ad-freiburg/qlever/docs/quickstart.md

         --name qlever \
         qlever

-Then point your browser to [http://localhost:7001/](http://localhost:7001/) and enter the query.
+Then open [http://localhost:7001/](http://localhost:7001/) in your browser.

-For example all female scientists occuring in the text with "algo*" can be obtained with the following
+For example all female scientists occuring in the text corpus with the regex "algo.*" can be obtained with the following query

     SELECT ?x TEXT(?t) SCORE(?t) WHERE {
         ?x <is-a> <Scientist> .